 This article is a stub.
 You can help the IndieWebCamp wiki by expanding it.

-PubSubHubbub (PuSH) is a notification-based protocol for publishing and subscribing to feeds/streams in real time.
-Currently there are no known indieweb sites that subscribe to anything using PuSH, but there are a few separate-UI indie-readers that subscribe to h-feed using PuSH.
+PubSubHubbub (PuSH) is a notification-based protocol for publishing and subscribing to streams and legacy feed files in real time.
+Currently there are no known indieweb sites that subscribe to anything using PuSH, but there are a few separate-UI indie-readers that subscribe to h-feed streams using PuSH.

 You should implement PuSH for your home page updates so that IndieWeb readers (like shrewdness, ) can:

-- promptly receive your posts when you publish them
+- promptly fetch your posts when you publish them

 - and avoid polling your server with unnecessary traffic

 Tantek Çelik uses Falcon to send PuSH notifications from his site tantek.com

 Aaron Parecki uses p3k to send PuSH notifications from his site aaronparecki.com